Get Practical Leadership Tips and Insights

 Where Have the Professionals Gone?

-Three things in my early days shaped me most: my parents, the Christian faith, and my first year at Bank of America back in 1980.
-I was twenty years old, still in college but was selected and hired for the bank’s Management Training Program.
+Three things in my early days shaped me most: My parents, the Christian faith, and my first year at Bank of America back in 1980.
+Management Training Program I was twenty years old, still in college, but was selected and hired for the bank’s Management Training Program.
 It was a year of intense training.
-Here’s a snapshot of the subjects: How to dress (professionally, according to your height, body type, and occasion) How to dress (professionally, according to your height, body type, and occasion) How to write a letter (style, grammar, and editing) How to shake hands, smile, and make eye contact How to have hard conversations and dealing with conflict How to tell the truth while honoring the person How to behave at formal gatherings including the use of utensils, napkins, etc. How to listen to others and say back what you heard How to identify suspicious behavior inside and outside of
+Here’s a snapshot of the subjects: How to dress (professionally, according to your height, body type, and occasion) How to dress (professionally, according to your height, body type, and occasion) How to write a letter (style, grammar, and editing) How to shake hands, smile, and make eye contact How to have hard conversations and deal with conflict How to tell the truth while honoring the person How to behave at formal gatherings, including the use of utensils, napkins, etc. How to listen to others and say back what you heard How to identify suspicious behavior inside

 Read More »